OpenSilver/OpenSilver.Documentation/documentation/migrate-from-silverlight/example.md

 - Open **CustomerApp.OpenSilver.sln** located in Silverlight's project with *Visual Studio 2022*
 - For C# code, in `Solution Explorer` find `AssemblyInfo.cs` for both CustomerApp and CustomerData projects and exclude as shown below.
-- Same steps can be followed to exclude `AssemblyInfo.vb` for VB.NET code

 ![Exclude From Project](/images/ExcludeFromProject.png "Exclude From Project")